null

 How did the international expansion start?

 Pegor Papazian: We were surprised that there was a demand outside of Armenia, even in developed countries.
 It started when the mayor of Paris, Mme Anne Hidalgo, visited Tumo.
 She essentially said, “I want one”.
 We thought she was just being nice, but now there is a TUMO in Paris.
-After that, there was a steady stream of interest from abroad, Berlin to Moscow to Kiev to Los Angeles to Nursultan to Kuwait, etc.
+After that, there was a steady stream of interest from abroad, Berlin to Kyiv to Los Angeles to Kuwait, etc.

 Tumo Centre